Stanton Macdonald-Wright: California and later life

 Acknowledging that he would never be able to secure a living in New York, Macdonald-Wright moved to Los Angeles in 1918.
 In 1920, with Stieglitz's support, he organized the first exhibition of modern art in Los Angeles, "The Exhibition of American Modernists" at the Los Angeles County Museum of History, Science, and Art, showing his own large-scale abstract synchromies as well as works by John Marin, Arthur Dove, and Marsden Hartley.
 In 1922, he became the head of the Los Angeles Art Students League.
 He also became involved in local theater, serving as the director of the Santa Monica Theater Guild as well as writing and directing plays, designing sets, and acting himself.

 Macdonald-Wright was a significant presence and a charismatic personality in the Los Angeles art scene for the next several decades.
 He was the director of the Southern California division of the Works Progress Administration Federal Art Project from 1935 to 1943, and personally completed several major civic art projects, including the murals in Santa Monica City Hall.
 After World War II, Macdonald-Wright became interested in Japanese art and culture, which led to the renewal of synchromist elements in his work.
 He taught art for many years at UCLA and also kept studios in Kyoto and Florence.

 By the early 1950s, Macdonald-Wright's work had fallen into relative obscurity.
 A renewed interest in American modernism led to his gradual rediscovery and new scholarly attention, and he was given retrospectives at the Los Angeles County Museum of Art in 1956, at the Smithsonian National Collection of Fine Arts in Washington, D.C. in 1967, and at the Art Galleries of UCLA in 1970.
 "Synchromism and American Color Abstraction: 1910–1925," a 1978–1979 six-museum traveling exhibition originating at the Whitney Museum of American Art, was a watershed event in a revival of interest in Synchromism.
 In 2001–2002, a major Stanton Macdonald-Wright retrospective was shown at the North Carolina Museum of Art, the Los Angeles County Museum of Art, and the Houston Museum of Fine Arts, curated by the Synchromist scholar and Macdonald-Wright biographer Will South.

 Married three times, Macdonald-Wright died in Pacific Palisades, California in 1973, at the age of eighty-three.
-His paintings are in the permanent collection of the Museum of Modern Art, the Metropolitan Museum of Art, the Whitney Museum of American Art, the Brooklyn Museum, the Museum of Fine Arts in Boston, the Los Angeles County Museum of Art, and the National Portrait Gallery, among other museums.
+His paintings are in the collection of the Museum of Modern Art, the Metropolitan Museum of Art, the Whitney Museum of American Art, the Brooklyn Museum, the Museum of Fine Arts in Boston, the Los Angeles County Museum of Art, and the National Portrait Gallery, among other museums.